annadmitrieff/PhantomBulk/docs/1_wiki.md

   - Collects specified dump files from simulations.
   - Applies MCFOST processing commands.
   - Organizes results into a designated directory.

 ---

-## Customization

-### Adjusting Parameter Distributions

-Modify the `PhysicalPPDGenerator` class in `ppd-physics.py` to change the sampling ranges and distributions for simulation parameters.

-### Changing Simulation Templates

-- **Setup Files**: Edit `setup/dustysgdisc.setup` to modify the simulation setup template.
-- **Reference Files**: Update `setup/ref4.1.para` if you need different reference parameters for MCFOST.

-### Modifying SLURM Directives

-Edit the `#SBATCH` directives in the shell scripts to adjust:

-- Job name
-- Partition/queue
-- Number of tasks and CPUs
-- Memory allocation
-- Time limits
-- Output logs
-- Email notifications

----